Cosmic5173/Cosmic5173/README.md

 ### Legend Network
 Legend Network was the last Minecraft Network that I worked on (or so I thought), and plan to work on.
 It was founded by ItzFighters, and owned by Optical, Magix, and myself.

-### Nightraid Studios
-Nightraid Studios is a software company dedicated to creating new and innovative software for the world.
-It consists of many different areas of the field including Game Development, Restful APIs, Discord Bots, and more.
-Nightraid Studios was founded back in 2021 by [Jamie Duddleston](https://github.com/GuildedThorn).

 ***